Nanokwok/Deep-Loan-Default-VAE/README.md

 * **Strengths of Deep Learning for this problem (VAE)**

-1. Semi-supervised by design.
+1. Semi-supervised by design
    The VAE is trained exclusively on the 199,020 normal transactions.
 It learns a compressed internal representation (latent space) of what a legitimate transaction looks like.
 It never sees a fraud label during training.
 At inference time, a fraudulent transaction, which does not conform to the normal data manifold, produces a high reconstruction error.
 This is the anomaly score.
 This design means the model remains effective even when fraud labels are completely unavailable for new fraud patterns.
-2. Latent manifold compression.
+2. Latent manifold compression
    The encoder forces the 30-dimensional input through a 4-dimensional bottleneck.
 The model cannot memorise every input; it must learn the underlying structure.
 Anomalies that fall outside this learned structure cannot be reconstructed accurately.
-3. Feature-weighted loss informed by EDA.
+3. Feature-weighted loss informed by EDA
    The EDA revealed that features V3, V14, and V17 have the largest mean-shift between fraud and normal (|Δμ| \> 6.5 standard deviations).
 By upweighting these features in the reconstruction loss (weight \= 3.0), the anomaly score becomes more sensitive to the dimensions that actually differ between classes.
 This is a direct bridge from EDA to architecture.
-4. β-regularisation for latent structure.
+4. β-regularisation for latent structure
    The β term controls the trade-off between reconstruction fidelity and latent space regularity.
 A small β (0.005) keeps reconstruction quality high, the primary concern for anomaly scoring, while still regularising the latent space enough to prevent overfitting.
 * **Weaknesses/Challenges**